 - In a medium bowl, whisk the flour, baking powder, baking soda, and salt, and set aside.

 - In a large bowl, use a hand-held mixer or use the paddle attachment in a stand mixer to mix the softened butter and sugar until combined and light and fluffy.
 Scrape the sides of the bowl with a rubber spatula a couple of times or as needed.
-Add the room temperature eggs, 1 at a time, and mix until just combined after each.
+Add the room temperature eggs, one at a time, and mix until just combined after each.

 - Add the vanilla extract, full-fat sour cream, and Bailey's cream liqueur.
 In a separate bowl, use a whisk to mix the hot coffee, cocoa powder, and instant espresso powder until dissolved.
 Add that to the bowl of the wet ingredients and mix until smooth.
 Use a rubber spatula to scrape the sides of the bowl.
 Add the dry ingredients and mix until smooth with no lumps in the batter.